 Bereavement Support Volunteers provide a caring presence either by phone or in person to support individuals during their grief journey.

-When you commit to becoming a Hospice volunteer, you will be provided with a detailed orientations to our Hospice program and also explore both your personal responses and reactions to death and dying in addition to learning the physical, social, emotional, and spiritual aspects of caring for a patient with an end stage illness.
+When you commit to becoming a Hospice volunteer, you will be provided with a detailed orientations to our Hospice program in addition to learning the physical, social, emotional, and spiritual aspects of caring for a patient with an end stage illness.

 You can commit as much or as little of your time as you desire as an Allied Services Hospice volunteer.